davidclough/node/_documents/javascript-guide/javascript-guide.md

 Here `calculateSquare` is too general to be available only available within the containing function but are plenty of situations where nested functions are of great value.

-A more important thing to note is that the function it is assigned to is **recreated** every time `addSquaresOfNumbers` is called and destroyed when the `addSquaresOfNumbers` exits.
+A more important thing to note is that the function that is assigned to it is **recreated** every time `addSquaresOfNumbers` is called and destroyed when the `addSquaresOfNumbers` exits.

 > Note: For the above reason, it is imperative that you do not define nest functions within functions within any form of loop or iterator.
 This mistake could easily be made from within the callback parameter of a call to a jQuery `each()` method, e.g. `$("li").each(function { ... })`.
 Here, if you decided you wanted to encapsulate a piece of UI manipulation logic into a function which stated what it was doing, instead of just a series of jQuery calls, you should make sure it is define outside the `each` statement.